-Advanced Placement Examination Policy
+Advanced Placement Exam Policy

-- In other words, estimate the score you expect to earn on your AP exam and select your next course according to the guidelines below.
+Estimate the score you expect to earn on your AP exam and select your next course according to the guidelines below.
 If your official score is above or below your determination, you may change your schedule accordingly at regular registration at the beginning of the semester.

 Guiding principles regarding AP credit